Propagation of chaos in neural fields: Introduction

 \section{Introduction}

-Brain's activity results of the complex interplay of different cells, in particular neurons, electrical cells that manifest highly complex nonlinear behaviors characterized by the intense presence of noise.
+The brain's activity is the result of the complex interplay of different cells, in particular neurons, electrical cells that manifest highly complex nonlinear behaviors characterized by the intense presence of noise.
 Neurons form large population assemblies at the scale of which emerge reliable and adapted responses to stimuli.
-Such local neural populations, often termed cortical columns, have a diameter of about $50 \mu m$ to $1 mm$, contain few thousands to one hundred thousand neurons and are in charge of specific functions~\cite{mountcastle:97}.
-The interaction of several columns at different spatial locations allow processing of the complex sensory or cortical information and support brain functions.
-Such groups of cortical columns organize on the surface of the cortex and form spatially extended structures called \emph{neural fields}, the activity of which is precisely at the scale most usual imaging techniques (e.g. EEG/MEG, optical imaging) record relevant phenomena, and also correspond to anatomical information revealed experimentally.
+Such local neural populations, often termed cortical columns, have a diameter of about 50~$\upmu$m to 1~mm, contain a few thousand to one hundred thousand neurons and are in charge of specific functions~\cite{mountcastle97}.
+The interaction of several columns at different spatial locations allows processing of the complex sensory or cortical information and supports brain function.
+Such groups of cortical columns organize on the surface of the cortex and form spatially extended structures called \emph{neural fields}, the activity of which is precisely at the scale most usual imaging techniques (e.g., EEG/MEG, optical imaging) record relevant phenomena, and also correspond to anatomical information revealed experimentally.
 A paradigmatic example is given by the primary visual cortex of certain mammals.
-In such cortical areas, neurons organize into columns responding preferentially to specific orientations in visual stimuli, and display specific connection patterns \cite{hubel-wiesel-etal:78,bosking-zhang-etal:97}.
+In such cortical areas, neurons organize into columns responding preferentially to specific orientations in visual stimuli and display specific connection patterns \cite{hubel-wiesel-etal78,bosking-zhang-etal97}.
 The communication between neurons is characterized by a delay due to the transport of information through axons and to the typical time the synaptic machinery needs to transmit it.
-These delays have a clear role in shaping the neuronal activity, as established by different authors (see e.g.~\cite{coombes-laing:11,series-fregnac:02}).
+These delays have a clear role in shaping the neuronal activity, as established by different authors; see, for example,~\cite{coombes-laing11,series-fregnac02}.
 In such structures, several highly populated columns interact, and the number of neurons in each column is orders of magnitude higher than the number of columns (e.g., orientations) involved.
 A variety of important brain states rely on the coordinated behaviors of large neural assemblies and recently raised the interest of physiologists and computational neuroscientists.
-Among these, we shall cite the rapid complex answers to specific stimuli~\cite{thorpe-delorme-etal:01}, decorrelated activity~\cite{ecker-berens-etal:10,renart-de-la-rocha-etal:10}, large scale oscillations~\cite{buszaki:06}, synchronization~\cite{izhikevich-polychronization:06}, and spatio-temporal pattern formation~\cite{ermentrout-cowan:80,coombes-owen:05}.
+Among these, we shall cite the rapid complex answers to specific stimuli~\cite{thorpe-delorme-etal01}, decorrelated activity~\cite{ecker-berens-etal10,renart-de-la-rocha-etal10}, large scale oscillations~\cite{buszaki06}, synchronization~\cite{izhikevich-polychronization06} and spatio-temporal pattern formation~\cite{ermentrout-cowan80,coombes-owen05}.